3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 He's taking life one day at a time and working through the "clutter" in his head.
 The downside of this approach is you can easily forget about the bigger picture and end up clinging to destructive coping mechanisms.

-> "Won't give a fuck about tomorrow if I die today"
+> Won't give a fuck about tomorrow if I die today
 >
 > [The Star Room](https://youtu.be/Mos8UiWV6_g)